 Furniture should not be included in the simulation.
 Built-in wardrobes and tall kitchen cabinets may be taken into account so that the measuring plane is placed outside these.
+The reflectance values used in the modelling of the daylight provision need to be within the range provided in Table 36.
 Reflectance values provided by the manufacturer of the surface material may be used.
 Default values must be used when the specific surface reflectance value of the material is unknown.
-Glazing on balconies can be excluded from the simulation in cases where it is possible to open and pull the glass panes aside.